 - When the dough has doubled, turn it out onto a lightly floured work surface.

-- Divide into 8 equal portions using a bench scraper.
-Eyeball the size or use a scale if you want exact weights.
+- Divide into 8 to 12 portions using a bench scraper.
+Eyeball the size or use a scale if you want equal pieces that weigh the same.
+For large, fat pretzels like the ones in the images divide in 8.
+Divide in 12 pieces for thinner, regular-sized pretzels.

 - Roll each portion into a rope that is 18" to 24" long.
-Lift up the ends to form a sort of U-shape, and then twist the two sides around each other and bring them down to form a pretzel shape.
+For the classic pretzel shape: lift the ends of each piece of dough to form a sort of U-shape, and then twist the two sides around each other and bring them down to form a pretzel shape.

 - Place on the baking tray and repeat with all of the dough portions.
 Let sit uncovered while you prepare the water and preheat the oven.